 Agri-food in Canada is worth about $83 billion in exports, says Kanary.
-“Our ambition is to more than double that, generating another $90 billion by 2030.
+“Our ambition is to increase that significantly by 2030.
 This sector could make up as much as 27% of Canada’s trade gap, which explains why this industry is an enterprise-wide priority in EDC’s 2030 strategy to grow Canadian exports.”

 EDC is here to help

 Meeting this kind of demand requires a corporate-wide effort.
 While the strategy and expertise are in place, Kanary has been focusing on building a super-information pipeline within the food space at EDC to make sure that everyone is on the same page.

 We’ve got the knowledge and expertise at EDC beyond what people know to help them grow.
 We can help you at home, getting to the U.S. and can demystify the entire export angle beyond North America.

 During his discovery phase, Kanary found that 85% of EDC clients wanted to export to the United States and weren’t comfortable going anywhere else for a three- to five-year period.
 But his team is keen to help exporters accelerate quicker to explore other parts of the world, like Indo-Pacific and Europe.

 “Some of the common feedback we hear is that our clients struggle with getting their product to China, understanding the rules and laws in Europe, don’t know who to talk to and are unsure if they’re compliant.
 And they only see cost as a barrier.
 If we can bring information to get them exporting abroad quicker, then that’s a huge win for us.”